Monday, February 22, 2010

 B: I wonder what kind of questions Cleopatra’s children keep asking her that frighten her so and render her unable to provide satisfactory answers.

 A: Bombast!
-Love it.
-Despite employing some musical trickery that was quite new at the time it still sounds as old-fashioned in places as Turkey.
-I love the insecurity of the verses though and the way the music cranks up in the chorus to match the change in tone.
-Electric guitar comes with the territory (Greek entries) so I can overlook it here.
+Despite employing some musical trickery that was quite new at the time, this still sounds as old-fashioned in places as Turkey.
+I love the insecurity of the verses though, and the way the music cranks up in the chorus to match the change in tone.
+The electric guitar comes with the territory, i.e. Greek entries, so I can overlook it here.

-V: Whereas the Turkish one looked like a character out of a 1980s soap opera from somewhere in South America, Ms Pantazi is straight out of Falcon Crest or Knots Landing and exudes melodrama from every pore likes it’s the only way she knows how to breathe.
+V: Whereas Turkey was more 1980s telenovella, this is straight out of Falcon Crest or Knots Landing: Ms Pantazi exudes melodrama from every pore likes it’s the only way she knows how to breathe.
 She captures my attention in a way the music singularly fails to.
-What’s with the orchestra this year?
+(What’s with the orchestra this year?)

 06 France

-B: As metaphors go this isn’t a very challenging concept, but the way it’s packaged in lines like “Ou pé ké janme swèf” is quite beautiful.
+as metaphors go, but the way it’s packaged in lines like “Ou pé ké janme swèf” is quite beautiful.

-A: When they’re not doing chansons, France isn’t too bad at innovation in Eurovision.
-It makes me wonder how we ended up with what we got in years like 2006 (as marvellous as it was).
+A: When they’re not doing chansons, France isn’t too bad at innovation in ESC.
 There’s so much... finesse, I suppose, here.
 It’s mesmerising.

 V: Fascinating performance.
 For most of it you’d swear they’re all hearing music we’re not.
 The contributions the orchestra make almost feel like an afterthought and are the only thing that remind you you’re watching Eurovision.
 This is a good thing, but probably explains why it didn’t rate higher with the juries: I’m sure at least some of them would have lost patience with it.